My Papa Pi

-My Papa Pi is a Philippine sitcom television series starring Piolo Pascual, Pepe Herrera, and Pia Wurtzbach.
-It premiered on television via Kapamilya Channel, A2Z, and worldwide via The Filipino Channel.
-Directed by Cathy Garcia-Molina, it was first broadcast from March 19 to June 18, 2022, replacing Home Sweetie Home, and was replaced by the second season of Idol Philippines.
+My Papa Pi is a Philippine television sitcom series broadcast by Kapamilya Channel and A2Z.
+Directed by Cathy Garcia-Molina, it stars Piolo Pascual, Pepe Herrera, and Pia Wurtzbach.
+It aired on the network's Yes Weekend! evening line up from March 19 to June 18, 2022, and was replaced by the second season of Idol Philippines.

 Premise

 In the fictional Barangay Mapag-asa, twin brothers Pipoy and Popoy live different lives despite living in the same house.
 Pipoy is a single father looking for a better life for his daughter, while Popoy is a successful entrepreneur who owns One More Tumbong that sells tumbong, a special pork intestine soup.
 Tere, the neighbor of the twins, is a kind-hearted woman whom Popoy aims to earn her heart for him, but has feelings for Pipoy.

 Early on, Popoy suddenly dies in an accident, but only to return to Barangay Mapag-asa as a ghost only Pipoy could see and hear.
 Knowing he can take over his twin brother, Popoy finds the perfect timing to pursue the clueless Tere.